 Talk to your children’s healthcare provider regularly to make sure your they are up-to-date on all of their vaccines including flu, Tdap (tetanus, diphtheria and whooping cough), meningitis (MenACWY and MenB) and HPV.

 The CDC develops the U.S. immunization schedules for children, adolescents and adults, based on recommendations from the Advisory Committee on Immunization Practices (ACIP).
-The CDC’s recommended childhood and adolescent immunization schedule, which includes vaccines recommended from birth through 18 years old, is the the ONLY vaccination schedule that is rigorously tested for safety and effectiveness.
+The CDC’s recommended immunization schedule, which is also endorsed by the American Academy of Pediatrics and the American Academy of Family Physicians, is the ONLY vaccination schedule that is rigorously tested for safety and effectiveness.
 The vaccines recommended in the schedule are carefully timed to provide protection to children and teens when they are most vulnerable to diseases, and when the vaccines will produce the strongest response from their immune systems.
 It is therefore very important to follow the schedule as closely as possible.